Opiate Addiction Treatment

 On the other hand, outpatient rehabs provide a more flexible recovery option for patients who wish to remain at home during treatment.
 Patients in an outpatient rehab visit a local treatment center several times a week to attend therapy sessions, support group meetings and drug education seminars.
 Each of the components of an outpatient program focus on teaching patients how to rebuild their lives – free of drugs or alcohol.

 It’s important to note that outpatient rehabs are best suited for someone with a mild addiction.
 This is because a person participating in an outpatient treatment program may still be surrounded by environmental triggers that can lead to relapse.
 A person who struggles with a chronic addiction should strongly consider an inpatient program.
+Intensive outpatient treatment is usually recommended as an aftercare plan for up to 3 months after attending an inpatient program.

 Ready to get help?